Are you looking for November math centers for kindergarten during Month of November?

 In November, we start to introduce a lot of new concepts in math.
 Although my school implements Everyday Math, the small group activities are not enough to help students master concepts.
 So I have created centers that will help reinforce small lesson concepts and build these important skills.

 If your school is like mine, Kindergarten teachers are responsible to create their own timeline of when important concepts should be taught and implemented in the classroom.
-I created this blog post to share the math concepts and activities that I introduce and use in the month of November click (here) to see the unit (it includes literacy concepts as well).
+I created this blog post to share the math concepts and activities that I introduce and use in the month of November click (here) to see November Math Centers for Kindergarten (it includes literacy concepts as well).

 Number Identification and Writing Practice (1-10) (1-15)

 Kindergarten has changed so much in the last five years that we are under the assumption that students come into kindergarten with a good number sense.
 I have found this to be untrue.
 Some students are able to count to 100, but because their fine motor skills are so low they are unable to write the numbers 1-10 in the correct manner.
 This is something that needs to be practiced consistently.
 We write numbers on a weekly basis.
 We have moved on to 1-15.

 Ordering Numbers In November I expect kids to be able to not only write numbers 1-10, I am looking for them to order numbers 1-10, 1-15.
 I set this activity near a pocket chart and the boys and girls place their recording sheets on a clipboard.
 Then, the boys and girls order the numbers and write or trace the numbers.